melissanghia/Traffic-Monitor-Arduino-MakerSPACE/README.md

 Main features:
 - Measuring the frequency of passersby.
 - Determining the relative sound intensity of the area.
-- Measuring the area's vibrations.
+- Measuring the area's vibrations, which helps determine if anynone has tampered with the experiment (when left in a public area).

 ## Getting Started